Is It Safe to Travel to Croatia in 2026?

 Traveler Impact

-Remote workers can find good connectivity in urban areas, but should be cautious of potential disruptions in less populated regions.
+Remote workers may find good connectivity in urban areas, but should be cautious of rural regions where internet access can be unreliable.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Croatia.